What you need to know today about the virus outbreak

 — Gen. James McConville, chief of staff of the Army, said the military branch will move to “virtual” recruiting, wooing recruits more aggressively through a variety of social media sites and other online activities.

-—Most Americans who rent their home, many of whom have lost their jobs in the sudden economic slowdown, will not be eligible for eviction protections despite what President Donald Trump said this week.
+— Most Americans who rent their homes, many of whom have lost their jobs in the sudden economic slowdown, will not be eligible for eviction protections despite what President Donald Trump said this week.

-— U.S. stock indexes were mixed in early trading Friday, shedding some of their gains from a day earlier as Wall Street rounded out another turbulent week.

 WHAT YOU NEED TO KNOW: